 Postgame: Chandler Parsons

-Mavs F Chandler Parsons comments on his season-high 21 points in Wednesday's win over the Pelicans.
+Mavs F Chandler Parsons comments on the injury he sustained in Tuesday's win over the Kings and more.